cascade-wp6/wp6_docs/code/opensource.md

 One common prejudice of Open Source is that the code, once published, is not controllable anymore and everyone can use and re-publish it for an own benefit.
 That is not true if the published work is put under a legal licence.

 Different schemes of licensing do exist to protect the rights of the author.
 For computer code the most common License is the [GNU public license](https://www.gnu.org/licenses/quick-guide-gplv3.en.html) which allows others to adapt your work for own projects as long as they publish it under the same terms.
-For every project, you should announce the terms of use by refering to the [license of choice](http://choosealicense.com/).
+Often, Universities prefer a more liberal licensing that allows the re-use for commercial and non-open-source projects (e.g. MIT License).
+Anyway, if code is made public, the terms of use must be announced by refering to the [license of choice](http://choosealicense.com/).

-Text, such as manuscripts or documentation (such as this website) can also be licensed, preferably under a [Creative Commons License](https://creativecommons.org/choose/).
+Text, such as manuscripts or documentation (such as this website) can also be licensed, preferably under a [Creative Commons International License](https://creativecommons.org/choose/).
+This License covers any creative work such as Videos or Powerpoint slides, but also database content.